 What is Enabling?

-If you are enabling an addict, it means that you are preventing them from experiencing the full extent of the consequences of their addiction.
-Enablers often have good intentions and are trying to help their loved ones, but what they do not realize is that these good intentions may be making the substance abuse worse.
-Because the addict can continue to use or drink without real consequence, why would they ever stop?
+Enablers often have good intentions and are trying to help their loved ones, but they do not realize that these good intentions may make substance use worse.

 How to Stop Enabling Over the Holidays

 It can be hard to know the line between support and enabling when it comes to addiction and the holidays.
 These tips on how to avoid enabling over the holidays could help your loved one:

 Say No and Set Boundaries

 While setting boundaries with a loved one can be difficult, this is one of the best ways to stop enabling over the holidays.
 Because addiction often includes secrecy and deception, your loved one is likely used to pushing the boundaries and breaking the rules.
 They may even know how to manipulate you.
 If they continue to get away with this, they will never experience the negative consequences of their addiction.
 Set boundaries and follow through.

 Too many people continue to enable over the holidays and hope the problem will disappear.
 Because addiction is a disease, so your loved one needs professional help.
 Instead of ignoring it, the holidays may be a good time to talk to your loved one about their addiction and voice your concerns.
 A drug or alcohol intervention with a professional may also be worth considering for the greatest chance of getting them into treatment.
 It could be the best present for them in the long run.